phaserjs/phaser/README.md

 *	Stage<br />

-	Easily change properties about your game via the stage, such as background color, position and size.
+	Easily change properties about your game via the stage, such as background color, position, size and scale.

 *	World<br />